Updated February 2015

 We’ve developed a successful device (Desperate Debra) for training doctors to manage complicated caesarean section deliveries

 We have successfully developed a medical simulator, known as Desperate Debra, for training doctors to carry out caesarean section deliveries when the baby’s head is impacted in the mother’s pelvis.
 The device has already gone into commercial production and models have been sold in the UK and overseas.
-Desperate Debra will be an intrinsic part of training doctors to manage this obstetric complication.
+Desperate Debra has recently been assessed and approved by a groups of experienced obstetricians and will be an intrinsic part of training doctors to manage this obstetric complication.

 We’ve quantified the clinical and short-term NHS costs of maternal obesity for maternity services in Scotland